jina-ai/examples/example_template.md

 ## ⏭️ Next steps

 Did you like this example and are you interested in building your own?
-For a detailed tuturial on how to build your Jina app check out [How to Build Your First Jina App](https://docs.jina.ai/chapters/my_first_jina_app/#how-to-build-your-first-jina-app) guide in our documentation.
+For a detailed tutorial on how to build your Jina app check out [How to Build Your First Jina App](https://docs.jina.ai/chapters/my_first_jina_app/#how-to-build-your-first-jina-app) guide in our documentation.

 If you have any issues following this guide, you can always get support from our [Slack community](https://join.slack.com/t/jina-ai/shared_invite/zt-dkl7x8p0-rVCv~3Fdc3~Dpwx7T7XG8w) .